source-cooperative/source.coop/.github/pull_request_template.md

 - [ ] This PR is made against the dev branch (all proposed changes except releases should be against dev, not main).
 - [ ] This PR has **no** breaking changes.
-- [ ] This PR contains only one commit.
 - [ ] I have updated or added new tests to cover the changes in this PR.
 - [ ] I have updated the version in `package.json` to follow the [Semantic Versioning](https://semver.org/) guidelines.
 - [ ] All tests are passing.